davidmcclure/textplot/notes/mental-maps.md

 ### Mapping the maze

 This is useful as a confirmation that the network is capturing something real about the text.
 But it's sort of like stumbling through one little passage in the labyrinth with a torch, tracing out a single thread of connection in the document.
 What your really want is to be able to zoom back and see a bird's-eye view of the entire thing at once, to trace out all of the connections between each of the words in the text with all of the other words.
 This is a perfect task job for any of the off-the-shelf network layout algorithms, which treat all of the nodes as "particles" that repel one another by default, but which are bound together by a set of attractive forces exerted by the edges that connect them.
-Force Atlas 2 in Gephi works well - _War and Peace_ unfolds into a huge, spindly triangle that corresponds very closely to the mental image that I had at the start:
+Force Atlas 2 in Gephi works well - _War and Peace_ unfolds into a huge, spindly triangle:

 [fig]